Status

 The resolution of the screen that the player is connected to via HDMI.

-The total and available free storage space on the SD card.
+The total and available storage space on the SD card.

 Measuring the total time that your player is powered on.